-STEREO is a NASA mission that was launched on October 26, 2006, with the study of coronal mass ejections as primary science goal.
+STEREO is a NASA mission that was launched on 26 October 2006, with the study of coronal mass ejections as the primary scientific goal.
 The mission consists of two twin spacecraft that orbit the Sun at around 1 AU, one trailing the Earth (STEREO B) while the other leads (STEREO A).
 The study of the STEREO/WAVES radio receiver data proved to be of great interest for dust studies.
-STEREO/WAVES measured the flux of sub-micrometre dust near 1 AU (Meyer-Vernet et al. 2009, Belheouane et al. 2012, Zaslavsky et al. 2012) and discovered a highly time-variable flux of dust with size few nm (Meyer-Vernet et al., 2009).
+STEREO/WAVES measured the flux of sub-micrometre dust near 1 AU (Meyer-Vernet et al., 2009; Belheouane et al., 2012; Zaslavsky et al., 2012) and discovered a highly time-variable flux possible caused by nanometre-scale dust particles (Meyer-Vernet et al., 2009b).
 The nanodust impacts were observed frequently on both STEREO spacecraft as radio pulses on single monopole antennas.
 The physical mechanism that leads to their generation is not yet fully understood.
-The voltage was much higher on the antenna that was adequately located to be sensitive to impacts of prograde nanodust on each spacecraft (Meyer-Vernet et al. 2009), which destabilized the photoelectron sheath of that antenna (Pantellini et al., 2012), producing a ratio between antenna voltages in agreement with the mechanism producing the pulses (Zaslavsky et al. 2012).
+The voltage was much higher on the antenna that was adequately located to be sensitive to impacts of prograde nanodust on each spacecraft (Meyer-Vernet et al., 2009b), which destabilised the photoelectron sheath of that antenna (Pantellini et al., 2012), producing a ratio between antenna voltages in agreement with the mechanism producing the pulses (Zaslavsky et al., 2012).
 The formation of the signal involves a transient local perturbation of the photoelectron equilibrium current on the antenna being close to the impact.
-The steps that lead to the antenna signals have been studied with plasma simulations and semi-empirically (see e.g. Pantellini et al., 2012; Meyer-Vernet et al., 2014; Zaslavsky, 2015).
-Kellogg et al. 2018 suggested that STEREO does not observe nanodust, but did not propose an alternative mechanism able to explain the observations.
+The steps that lead to the antenna signals have been studied with plasma simulations and semi-empirically (see for example Pantellini et al., 2012; Meyer-Vernet et al., 2014; Zaslavsky, 2015).
+Kellogg et al. (2018) suggested that STEREO does not observe nanodust, but did not propose an alternative mechanism able to explain the observations.
 The larger dust impacts observed with STEREO/WAVES are observed with similar amplitudes at all three antennas.
-Based on STEREO/WAVES Zaslavsky (2015) proposed a model accounting for electric pulses generation by electron collection after an impact, linking the shape and amplitude of the electric signals to the dust and local plasma parameters.
+Based on STEREO/WAVES Zaslavsky (2015) proposed a model accounting for electric pulse generation by electron collection after an impact, linking the shape and amplitude of the electric signals to the dust and local plasma parameters.
 Figure 5 shows the model applied to typical impact clouds.